 |Achieve an inclusive and diverse culture and equal opportunities irrespective of age, disability, cultural background, sexual orientation or other status||

-Yearly target of 12.5% intake and 12.5% promotion of non-western origin directors and partners.
+Yearly target of 12.5% intake and 12.5% equal ratio promotion of non-western origin directors and partners.

 Achieve a positive environmental impact across our value chain

-We define ambitions and targets for our focus SDGs to minimise our negative impact and maximise positive impact.
-Our current ambitions reflect what is needed to achieve the SDGs by 2030.
-Our targets for 2022 and 2024 emphasise specific aspects of the ambitions.
+We defined ambitions and targets for our focus SDGs.
+These provide direction in terms of minimising our negative impact and maximising our positive impact.
+Our ambitions reflect what is needed to achieve the SDGs by 2030.
+Our targets for specific aspects of the ambitions that will require attention over the coming years.

 Read more about the background to our SDG impact measurement: the Responsible Business Simulator, assumptions and indicators.